ECHibiki/4Free-FSE/README.md

 Simple system that could use some additions(posts links pointing to the same thread and not the archive thread)

 ## Visible Password
-Shows your 4chan post/delete password
+### Shows your 4chan post/delete password
+* Displays your 4chan password in an inputbox.
+* Top left is the post password, Bottom right is the delete password.
+* Edit the input boxes to change them.

+__Note:__ some 4chan boards don't allow custom post passwords.
+May require cookie manipulation, but this has not yet been tested...